 How Was Quitch Used?

-Additionally, with the modular learning structure of the Quitch app, UON trainers were able to effectively design chunked learning blocks that were intentionally structured, were easy to assess and could be easily revisited.
-Learning modules also came in handy when the team needed to roll out updated training to their entire staff, creating single modules that new and existing staff could complete at their own pace.
+Additionally, with the modular learning structure of the Quitch app, UON trainers were able to effectively design chunked learning blocks.
+These blocks were intentionally structured, and were therefore easy to assess and convenient to revisit.
+Online learning modules also came in handy when the team needed to roll out updated training to their entire staff, creating single modules that new and existing staff could complete at their own pace.